mapbox/mason/README.md

 * `link`: Creates symlinks for packages in `mason_packages/.link`
 * `trigger`: Trigger a build and publish operation on Travis CI

-Apart from library/version specific actions, you can also run these commands without library/version:

-* `selfupdate`: Updates mason itself

 ### `install`

 ```bash